Beyond Thank You: Exploring the Depths of Gratitude

 Additionally, this essay will highlight the interconnectedness of gratitude with mindfulness and its practices, ultimately reflecting on the relevance of gratitude in the modern world.

 In our Podcast we dive deeper into the most relevant aspects.
-For people with disabilities (e.g. deafness) we have produced the format with karaoke-style subtitles.
+For people with disabilities (e.g. deafness) we have produced the format as Mp3 and as Mp4 with karaoke-style subtitles.

-Listen to the Podcast "Gratitude & Mindfulness: A Dialogue" @ PoM Youtube Channel:
+Listen to the Podcast "Gratitude & Mindfulness: A Dialogue" @ PoM Youtube Channel (Mp4 format with karaoke-style subtitles):

 Defining Gratitude: A Historical and Multidisciplinary Approach